smartcontractkit/solana-prediction-game/README.md

 **Image of the File Structure**

 The major folders for the application are as follows:

-1. `.github` - This contains the application [github actions](https://docs.github.com/en/actions)
+1. `.github` - This contains the application's GitHub actions](https://docs.github.com/en/actions)](https://docs.github.com/en/actions)
-2. `api` - This contains the [vercel serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions) that act as our backend.
+2. `api` - This contains the [Vercel serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions) that act as our backend.
 3. `models` - This contains Mongoose Schemas
 4. `lib` - This contains the MongoDB connection
 5. `src` - This contains the `create-react-app` files
-6. `config-overrides.js` - This file overrrides `webpack` configurations for `react-app-rewired`
+6. `config-overrides.js` - This file overrides `webpack` configurations for `react-app-rewired`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Usage

 #### Chainlink Data Feeds

-- How to setup anchor provider in node.js backend
+- How to set up anchor provider in node.js backend

   ```
   const anchor = require("@project-serum/anchor");
   const chainlink = require("@chainlink/solana-sdk");
   const provider = anchor.AnchorProvider.env();

   // set up provider
   anchor.setProvider(provider);
   ```

-- How to setup custom anchor provider to use in serveless functions
+- How to set up a custom anchor provider to use in serverless functions

   ```
   const solanaWeb3 = require("@solana/web3.js");
   const anchor = require("@project-serum/anchor");